Russ Harvey Consulting - Computer and Internet Services

 Collected Data Unprotected

 The companies collecting your personal data paid little or nothing for it, so they don't spend much on securing your data — certainly not what they spend protecting their own.
+This won't change until the cost of being hacked is more than the cost of the necessary security upgrades.

 Use a VPN